The 2021 Whit Friday Band Contest has been cancelled due to COVID19. The 2022 contest will take place on June 10, 2022.

 The Whit Friday band contest tradition dates back to 1884 and is actually a series of individual band contests held in eleven of the thirteen villages that make up Saddleworth: Delph, Denshwaw, Diggle, Dobcross, Friezland, Greenfield, Grotton, Lees & Springhead, Lydgate, Scouthead and Austerlands and Uppermill.

-The contest is held in such high esteem that brass bands travel from all over the world to perform, and thousands of people come to the area to watch them do their thing.
+The contest is held in such high esteem that more than one hundred brass bands travel from all over the world to perform, and thousands of people come to the area to watch them do their thing.
 The competition is open to all – International bands, local bands, youth bands, military bands all are welcome and able to compete up against some of the most famous bands in the world such as Brighouse & Rastrick, Black Dyke, Grimethorpe Colliery Band and Lydgate Brass Band.

 Each band plays two pieces, the first is performed as they march to the contest performance area, the second is the competition piece that they will be judged on.
 A volunteer marches ahead of each band holding a sign with the name of the band so that the crowd can see who is playing next, however, the name of the band is never verbally announced.
 The judges, (who like everyone else involved in the competition are also volunteers), spend all day hidden away in a caravan or tent (with only the occasional pint of beer for company) and score each band only on the quality of their performance, not on their prestige, fame, or fancy uniforms.